 When does it make sense to hire an internal team versus continuing to engage an external firm for testing?
 That is a question that many security leaders ask regularly.
 There is no cut-and-dry answer, especially in the current job market.

 One of the reasons to consider engaging an external firm is if you are looking at doing more than just API penetration testing.
 While penetration testing seems like it will be the same regardless of the type of test conducted, it is not.
 The skills, knowledge, and tools required to do network are different than application.
-Just like in technology where you cannot expect a developer to be fully versed network or infrastructure engineer, you cannot expect penetration testers to be fluent in all types of penetration testing.
+Just like in technology where you cannot expect a developer to be fully versed in network or infrastructure engineering, you cannot expect penetration testers to be fluent in all types of penetration testing.